ahoys/universal-app-template/README.md

 - Cookie handling

 ## Custom configs or launch parameters
-You can find all the available configs from default_config.json (do not edit the file).
+You can find all the available configs from config.default.json (do not edit the file).

-If you want to override some setting, create a new file "src/configs/custom_config.json" and use it to override default_config values.
+If you want to override some setting, create a new file "src/configs/config.custom.json" and use it to override config.default.json values.
 You can override them all or just some specific setting.
-The custom_config.json file should not be shared via Git.
+The config.custom.json file should not be shared via Git.

 You can also use launch parameters.
-All settings you can find from default_config can be overridden with a parameter.
-For example if you want to change the server port (server.port in default_config), the parameter would be SERVER_PORT=something.
-REST port parameter would be REST_PORT=something.
+All settings you can find from config.default.json can be overridden with a launch parameter.
+For example if you want to change the server port (server.port in config.default.json), the parameter would be SERVER_PORT=something.
+REST host parameter would be REST_HOST=something.